 As part of its ongoing commitment to initiatives promoting global sustainability, Freeport Electric has added two Zero-Emission, All Electric Vantage "Greenvan" vans to its vehicle fleet in the Incorporated Village of Freeport.

-Freeport Mayor Andrew Hardwick has set a goal to reduce fuel consumption and emissions across the Village’s fleet, particularly in vehicles used exclusively in a low‐speed driving environment.
+Freeport's Mayor has set a goal to reduce fuel consumption and emissions across the Village’s fleet, particularly in vehicles used exclusively in a low‐speed driving environment.
 “Using low‐speed electric vehicles, which operate primarily to read meters, perform maintenance and inspections, interact with customers for service calls or collections and inter‐office transportation within the residential community, will immediately bring a cost savings, as well as reduce carbon emissions,” said Freeport Electric Superintendent Anthony Fiore.
 “We’ve researched many electric vehicles, and we like the size, performance, range and quality of the new Vantage vehicle.”
 The electric vans replaced two combustion‐engine vehicles that perform neighborhood‐related operations.

 Motorworks Clean Vehicles Inc. of Amityville, N.Y., a provider of economical, low‐speed transportation solutions for the greater New York metropolitan area, won the bid to supply the electric vans.
 “Our company is happy to work with the Village of Freeport to help meet its goals of reducing emissions across its fleet,” said Gary Birke, president of Motorworks Clean Vehicles New York.